cpjobling/eg-151-textbook/eg_151/lectures/week1/index.md

 ## Introduction

-In this week's lecture, you will be given an introduction to microcontrollers focussing on what a microcontroller is, where they can be found and how they can be described using the their *architecture*.
+In this week's lecture, you will be given an introduction to microcontrollers focusing on what a microcontroller is, where they can be found and how they can be described using the their *architecture*.
 The lecture then moves on to introduce the Atmel ATmega328 microcontroller, which will be used in the practical sessions in this course, looking at its core architecture including the function of the arithmetic logic unit and registers.

 +++ {"slideshow": {"slide_type": "slide"}}